 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Yellow Bristle Grass

-Setaria pumila is a Annual up to 0.75 metres tall.
+Setaria pumila is an annual plant that can grow up to 0.75 metres tall.

 A cosmopolitan plant, originally from temperate and subtropical Asia and Europe.

 Waste ground, cultivated fields and lowland all over Japan[

 Succeeds in any well-drained soil in full sun[

 ].
 It can be eaten as a sweet or savoury food in all the ways that rice is used, or ground into a powder and made into porridge, cakes, puddings etc[

 ].
 The seed contains about 11.5% protein, 6% fat, 40.7% carbohydrate, 8.2% fat[

 A dust from the fungal infection of plants is eaten[